nclsndr/hermes/README.md

   maxAttempts: 10, // number of attempts to reconnect in case of network errors
   attemptDelay: 200,
   auth: {
-    token: 'gHmFyUkCSpGRXiWFxvLMpGYbMXvcsi', // This token has to be listed into the Bridge configurartion
+    token: 'gHmFyUkCSpGRXiWFxvLMpGYbMXvcsi', // Put here the token you choose in the dashboard },
-    username: 'Nico' // Up to you
-  },
   verbose: true // logger output level
 })